tomtom-international/cloud-healer/README.md

     mvn clean verify jacoco:report
     open target/site/jacoco/index.html
 ## How to use TT VM Self-Recycler
- * Obtain the code _TT VM Self-Recycler_ code by checking git repo or downloading release version
+ * Obtain the code _TT VM Active Self-Recycler_ code by checking git repo or downloading release version
  * build it(see section above) and
- * pick up required target cloud provider(_AWS_ and _Azure_ are supported) and add corresponding _-recycling_ and _-config_ modules into your project dependencies, e.g.:
+ * pick up required target cloud provider(_AWS_ and _Azure_ are supported) and add only 2 corresponding _-recycling_ and _-config_ modules into your project dependencies, e.g.:
+ * For AWS add:

          <dependency>